zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/snowflake/mendix-data-loader.md

         After configuring, click **Schedule Ingestion Task**.
 View the created task on the **Task Management** tab, where you can monitor performed ingestion jobs, suspend or enable the task, and drop it.
 Currently, only one ingestion task can exist at a time.

-    * Grant the application **USAGE** privilege on a warehouse if you wish to schedule data ingestions.
+    * Grant the application **USAGE** privilege on a warehouse to enable scheduling of data ingestions.
+All data ingestions use the same warehouse.

-14. Go to the **Data Ingestion** page to check the ingestion status.
+14. The page should go back to the details page.
+You can see the status of the last 3 ingestions on this page.
-15. To view the ingested data, access the schema specified in the target database.
+15. To view the ingested data, access the schema specified in the target database within your snowflake environment.

 The ingested data is stored in the target schema of the specified target database, created by the Mendix Data Loader application.
 This target schema serves as a staging area.
 After each ingestion, copy the tables from the target schema to the desired database and schema that you want to use to store the ingested data.
 This should be done after every ingestion.